 The Science Behind the Benefits of Coloring

 There have been several studies made to confirm the effect that adult coloring on anxiety and mental health in general.
 Most of these studies looked specifically at the effects of coloring mandalas.
 That’s because it has been widely viewed as having meditative qualities.

 Initial Study: “Can Coloring Mandalas Reduce Anxiety?”

-In 2005, an article was published in the Journal of the American Art Therapy Association.
-It presented the results of a study about whether coloring a mandala can reduce anxiety.
+A study was published in 2005 in the Journal of the American Art Therapy Association.
+It explored whether coloring a mandala could reduce anxiety.

-Curry and Kasser, the two scientists who conducted this experiment decided to test the effectiveness of art activities in the reduction of stress.
+The two scientists who conducted the study were Curry and Kasser.
+They decided to test the effectiveness of art activities in the reduction of stress.

 As they say in their paper, the experience of anxiety is very common in our societies.
 Anxiety levels have been increasing since the last half of the previous century.
-Thus, they found it necessary to study the ways in which it could be reduced.
+Thus, they found it necessary to study the ways in which we could reduce it.

-At the time of the experiment, studies had been made to prove the effectiveness of both meditation and art therapy in the reduction of stress.
+There had been some studies done on this topic before this experiment.
+They proved the effectiveness of both meditation and art therapy in reducing stress.
 Yet we had no proof of the effects that coloring had on it.

 The coloring was not the same for all participants.
 Some participants had to color mandalas, others had to color a plaid pattern.
-The rest were given a blank paper on which they could color anything they wanted.
+They gave the rest a blank paper on which they could color anything they wanted.

 They then measured the levels again after 20 minutes of coloring.
 They noticed that some participants had their anxiety levels lowered.
 It was the ones who had colored the mandala designs and those who colored the plaid designs.
 Their anxiety levels were as low as they were before the anxiety-inducing experiences.